 \section{Persistence Modules and Gentle Algebras}

 In this section, we review some concepts from quiver representations and persistence modules.
-In particular, we focus on gentle algebra, a well-known concept from quiver representation that we use to study the transition diagram.
-Recall that, on this paper, all vector spaces are finite dimensional and defined over a fixed field~$\fk$.
+In particular, we focus on the notion of a gentle algebra, a~well-known concept from quiver representation theory that we use to study the transition diagram.
+Recall that, in this paper, all vector spaces are finite dimensional and defined over a fixed field~$\fk$.